streamlit/docs/content/deploy/community-cloud/deploy-your-app/deploy.md

 <Note>

 Streamlit Community Cloud supports all released [versions of Python that are still receiving security updates](https://devguide.python.org/versions/).
 Streamlit Community Cloud defaults to version 3.12.
 You can select a version of your choice from the "Python version" dropdown in the "Advanced settings" modal.
-If an app is running a version of Python that becomes unsupported, it will be forcibly upgraded to the oldest, supported version of Python and may break.
+If an app is running a version of Python that becomes unsupported, it will be forcibly upgraded to the oldest supported version of Python and may break.

 </Note>